Raj-Bhavan/shrayus-masanam.github.io/base64/README.md

 ## Installation

-Add the bookmark, and when you click on it while on any https website, the script will run.
+Add the bookmark, and when you click on it while on any website, the script will run.

 ### Google Chrome